Hiring a video production agency vs doing it yourself

 A production company will handle every step of the production process, including planning, scriptwriting, filming, editing and distribution.

-CONS OF HIRING A VIDEO PRODUCTION COMPANY
+CONS OF HIRING A VIDEO PRODUCTION AGENCY

 Some downsides to hiring a video production agency include: